-The Child Welfare Compliance Reviews Team of JBS International, Inc. assists the Children's Bureau in recruiting and maintaining a national peer reviewer pool of 200 child welfare professionals who meet the established minimum education and experience requirements.
+The Child Welfare Compliance Reviews Team of JBS International, Inc. assists the Children's Bureau in recruiting and maintaining a national peer reviewer pool of child welfare professionals who meet the established minimum education and experience requirements.

 Peer reviewer participation in the IV-E reviews requires a significant commitment of time and effort.
-The general requirements and responsibilities of peer reviewers participating in the reviews include, but are not limited to, the following:
+The general requirements and responsibilities of peer reviewers participating in the reviews are summarized below.

-- Peer reviewers must be willing and available to participate in multiple reviews and to review and abide by provisions of a Peer Reviewer Agreement Form, including the nondisclosure-of-information provision.
-(All State-related information examined or discussed during a FC eligibility review is confidential.)
+- Peer reviewers must be willing and available to participate in multiple reviews and to review and abide by provisions of a Peer Reviewer Agreement, including a confidentiality of information provision.
+(All title IV-E agency-related information examined or discussed during a IV-E review is confidential.)

-- Peer reviewers may not participate in a FC eligibility review of a State child welfare agency if they provided technical assistance or consultation to the State during a period of 1 year before the review.
+- Peer reviewers may not participate in the IV-E review of a title IV-E agency to which they provided technical assistance or consultation within 1 year before the review.
 Peer reviewers also may not participate in the IV-E review of a title IV-E agency against which they were involved in a lawsuit or other legal action, regardless of the period of the legal action.

-- Peer reviewers may not provide technical assistance to a State during the period following a review in which they participated while the State is developing and implementing a Program Improvement Plan associated with the review findings.
+- Peer reviewers may not provide compensated technical assistance to a title IV-E agency during the period following a review in which they participated while the title IV-E agency is developing and implementing a Program Improvement Plan associated with the review findings.

 Review Preparation Responsibilities

-- In preparation for the on-site review, peer reviewers must review the Title IV-E Foster Care Eligibility Review Guide, the Title IV-E Foster Care Eligibility Onsite Review Instrument and Instructions, and relevant legislation in preparation for the onsite review.
-(These materials are available on the Children's Bureau's Web site at http://www.acf.hhs.gov/programs/cb/monitoring/title-ive-reviews.
+- In preparation for the on-site review, peer reviewers must review the Title IV-E Foster Care Eligibility Review Guide, the Title IV-E Foster Care Eligibility On-Site Review Instrument and Instructions, relevant legislation, and material if provided by the review team leader.
+(The guide and instrument are available on the Children's Bureau's Web site at http://www.acf.hhs.gov/programs/cb/monitoring/title-ive-reviews.
 Additional resources for preparation for an on-site review are available at http://www.ivezone.org.)

 Review Logistical and Planning Responsibilities

-- You need to cancel your participation in a review or training.
-Please provide at least a 3-week notice of cancellations (emergencies excepted) to help facilitate the selection and confirmation of a replacement reviewer.
+- Needs to cancel participation in a review or training (except in an emergency, at least 3 weeks' notice of cancellation is required to help facilitate the selection and confirmation of a replacement reviewer)

 Review Participation Responsibilities

-- Conduct all assigned activities associated with the review of case records, including completion of the Title IV-E Foster Care Eligibility On-Site Review Instrument and Instructions for assigned cases.
+- Conduct all assigned activities associated with the review of case records, including completion of the Title IV-E Foster Care Eligibility On-Site Review Instrument and Instructions for assigned cases

-- Participate in daily debriefings, as needed, and a final debriefing to discuss the strengths and areas needing improvement noted during the review.
+- Participate in team debriefings to discuss program strengths and areas needing improvement noted during the review

 - Participate in the exit conference with the review team and title IV-E agency

-- Remain available for telephone consultation after the review, as needed, to clarify information documented during the review.
+- Remain available for telephone consultation after the review if needed to clarify information documented during the review

 Peer Reviewer Compensation Responsibilities

-Peer Reviewer Selection for Participation in a Review
+Peer Reviewer Identification for Participation in a Review

 - Peer reviewers are not used for every IV-E review.
-The Children's Bureau will use a maximum of two peer reviewers in a primary review and four peer reviewers in a secondary review for the approximately 20 FC eligibility reviews conducted each year.
+The Children's Bureau can use a maximum of two peer reviewers in a primary review and four peer reviewers in a secondary review.